 Every novelist will tell you that writing a book is the easy part.
 Editing it is the pits.
-When an author takes their own imagination and free writes their book without a scripted outline or any idea of where they are going, the story flows like jagged rocks tumbling down a mountainside and crashing into its next roadside victim.
+When an author takes her imagination and free write her book without a scripted outline or any idea of where she is going, the story flows like jagged rocks tumbling down a mountainside and crashing into the next roadside victim.

 I wrote Grandfather’s Whispers many years ago.
 It was the toughest journey I had to take.
-The book was my therapeutic release from a troubling childhood that had plagued me well into my adult years.
-Upon its completion, I made several edits in red ink and neglected to enter them into the computer.
-I also wrote down various notes throughout the years that I am still finding in unpacked boxes from my office.
-Basically, I put off these edits for far too long and the birth of my son gave me one more excuse to procrastinate.
+The book was my therapeutic release from a troubling childhood that plagued me well into adulthood.
+Unfortunately, upon its completion, I made several edits in red ink and neglected to enter them into the computer.
+I also wrote down various notes throughout the years that I still find in unpacked boxes from my office.
+And I put off these edits for far too long.
+The birth of my son gave me one more excuse to procrastinate.

 The uniqueness of this novel is what propels me forward.
-It is imbued with mysticism, tragedy, heartache and joy.
-Although it mirrors other works of fiction, such as Mitch Albom’s For One More Day and Charles Dickens’ A Christmas Carol, I have confidence in its ability to stand alone.
-The toughest part of editing this book is not the spelling errors that scream loudly in my head like big-haired metal bands, the blatant misuse of grammar just to keep the book moving by getting the words out on a page, the red marks that seem to flow like a sea of blood on some pages more than others, or the incoherent late-night scribbles on scraps of paper.
+It is imbued with mysticism, tragedy, heartache, and joy.
+Although it mirrors other works of fiction, such as Mitch Albom’s For One More Day and Charles Dickens’s A Christmas Carol, I have confidence in its ability to stand alone.
+The most challenging part of editing this book is not the spelling errors that scream in my head like big-haired metal bands, the blatant misuse of grammar to keep moving along in the book by getting the words out on a page, the red marks that seem to flow like a sea of blood on some pages more than others, or the incoherent late-night scribbles on scraps of paper.
 (All of which are tedious and time-consuming to interpret.)
 It is the memories.

-I dive into this fictional novel determined to slash another page with my green highlighter so that I can finally move forward to the publishing process.
+I dive into this fictional novel, determined to slash another page with my green highlighter so that I can finally move forward to the publishing process.
 I’m on pins and needles to finish this project.
 However, about an hour into the editing process, I would be consumed with exhaustion.
-I know this book is a work of fiction created in my mind by a vision and a passion to write.
-I spent many long and grueling hours pulling inspiration from my own past to build up likable characters with heart wrenching experiences.
-Unfortunately, the memories that Grandfather’s Whispers triggers makes it feel real to me.
-To which, I feel like I had been dragging my feet through mud for the last hour.
+I know this book is a work of fiction created in my mind by a vision and a passion for writing.
+I spent many long and grueling hours pulling inspiration from my past to build up likable characters with heart-wrenching experiences.
+Unfortunately, the memories that Grandfather’s Whispers triggers make it feel real to me.
+I have been dragging my feet through the mud for the last hour.

 How do I overcome the hurdle of past pain?
 What do I do with the current feelings of discouragement?
-How do I regain good sleep without past memories popping back up in my dreams?
+How do I regain good sleep without the past popping into my dreams?

-Taking a break from the book may be the solution I am looking for.
-A little reprieve; even if it is only for a day or a week.
+Taking a break from the book may be the solution I am looking for., a little reprieve, even if it is only for a day or a week.
 It will help me return to my happy life balance.
-Stepping back and trying to look at this novel in a different way may also help stave off negative feelings.
-After all, these are not my memories I edit, but those of my protagonist.
+Stepping back and looking at this novel from a different perspective may also help stave off negative feelings.
+After all, these are not my memories I edit but those of my protagonist.

-I have committed each day to the edits of this book while giving myself permission to step away periodically.
-My hope is that the next time I update you I will have completed the inked edits and finished up the final draft.
-Eventually, I will have my synopsis written and able to share that with you, as well.
+I have committed each day to the edits of this book while permitting myself to step away periodically.
+I hope that the next time I update you, I will have completed the inked edits and finished the final draft.
+Eventually, I will have my synopsis written and be able to share that with you, as well.
 As I muck through the corrections, I feel the giddiness of an attainable dream coming to fruition.
 I want this dream so bad that I can taste it, and Grandfather’s Whispers will be my debut novel.